Solar energy: SRP’s commitment to the future

 Myth #4: Rooftop solar should be the focus of sustainable energy efforts.

-SRP has always relied on a diverse resource mix to serve our customers.
-Residential solar alone cannot power the grid.
-But Valley residents can feel good knowing that SRP is developing large-scale solar projects that will allow our entire grid to generate, store and use more solar energy.
+SRP supports rooftop solar along with a diverse resource mix to serve our customers.
+While residential solar alone cannot power the grid, SRP makes it easy to use rooftop solar with the Preferred Solar Installer Program that puts you in touch with trusted local installers.
+Valley residents can feel good knowing that SRP is developing large-scale solar projects that provide power to the entire grid to generate, store and use more solar energy to support a clean energy future for Arizona.

 Join us in our carbon reduction goal